cloudacademypilot/sql-migration-prerequisites-lab/steps/1_azure_migrate/documentation.md

 In this exercise, you used Azure Migrate to assess the on-premises environment.
 This included selecting Azure Migrate tools, deploying the Azure Migrate appliance into the on-premises environment, creating a migration assessment, and using the Azure Migrate dependency visualization.

-Next you can proceed with Actual lift and sift of server using the Azure Migrate.
+Next you can proceed with Actual lift and shift of server using the Azure Migrate.
 For details please go thorugh below link :

 If you need to migrate only the application then you can use app service migration tool.
 Next excercise will go through the steps :

-1. Download and install AppServiceMigrationAssistant using below link on WebServer1
+1. Download and install **AppServiceMigrationAssistant** using below link on WebServer1

 https://azure.microsoft.com/en-au/services/app-service/migration-assistant/thank-you/?download=windows

-2. Open the AppServiceMigrationAssistant using shortcut present on Desktop.
-Select the hosted site and click on next.
+2. Open the **AppServiceMigrationAssistant** using shortcut present on Desktop.
+Select the **hosted site** and click on **next**.

     ![AzureMigrate](assets/sma1.jpg)

-3. Check the report and resolved errors if any.
-Click on next
+3. Check the **report** and resolved errors if any.
+Click on **next**.

     ![AzureMigrate](assets/sma2.jpg)

-4. Click on “copy code and open browser” and login.
+4. Click on **copy code and open browser** and **login**.

     ![AzureMigrate](assets/sma4.jpg)

-5. Go back to the App Service Migration Assistant and select the Azure Migrate Project () which was created before .
+5. Go back to the **App Service Migration Assistant** and select the **Azure Migrate Project** which was created before .

     ![AzureMigrate](assets/sma4_1.jpg)

-6. Select Subscription, Use existing Resource group, and Provide site name as “adventureweb”
+6. Select Subscription, use existing Resource group, and Provide site name as ```adventureweb```.

     ![AzureMigrate](assets/sma5.jpg)

-7. Select “Create new” in App service plan and no other changes.
-Click on Migrate.
+7. Select **Create new** in App service plan and no other changes.
+Click on **Migrate**.

     ![AzureMigrate](assets/sma6.jpg)

     ![AzureMigrate](assets/sma6_1.jpg)

-8. After Migration is completed, Select "Automatically install and complete HCM setup on this server" and download the setup using link provided and complete the installation.
+8. After Migration is completed, Select **Automatically install and complete HCM setup on this server** and download the setup using link provided and complete the installation.

     ![AzureMigrate](assets/sma7.jpg)

     ![AzureMigrate](assets/sma8.jpg)

 9. Click next after installation to see the Migration Result.
-Click on "Go to your website" to view the migrated site.
+Click on **Go to your website** to view the migrated site.

      ![AzureMigrate](assets/sma9.jpg)

      ![AzureMigrate](assets/website2.jpg)